SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 ## 5) Achievements
 If you won some hackatons, math olimpiads, or you got a scholarship.
-As many recruiters have very little time to dedicate to your CV and they are also busy with other tasks, they mainly look for **actionable** and **measurable** achievements.
+As many recruiters have very little time to dedicate to your CV and they are also busy with other tasks, they mainly look for **sucessfull, competitive, actionable** and **measurable** achievements.

+If possible put **links** that **prove** those metrics and statements.

+Example:
+ - NO: Playing chess during free time
+   - YES: Chess player ranked among [top 1% in 2024 FIDE ratings](https://ratings.fide.com/profile/1503014).
+ - NO: Passionated about running and marathons
+   - YES: Competed in 41 half-marathons, [European U23 Championships Silver medallist](https://worldathletics.org/athletes/italy/giuseppe-gerratana-14375975)

 ## 6) Skills